canonical/spark-client-snap/docs/tutorial/t-spark-monitoring.md

 1. Using Spark History Server
 2. Using Canonical Observability Stack (COS)

-Let's explore each one of these.
+Let's explore each one of these options.

 ### Monitoring with Spark History Server